 Naturally, during the pandemic, enforcement has taken a back seat.
 Instead, we recognised the need to find better ways to engage and connect with our customers and clients to ensure we are doing the best we can to help them through this difficult time.

 We chose Policy in Practice because it is the organisation lots of Local Authorities use.
 By working with Policy in Practice we can ensure consistency with everyone we work with.

-The Benefit and Budgeting Calculator is also incredibly straight-forward to use and the information can be easily accessed on our website by our customers.
+The Better Off Calculator is also incredibly straight-forward to use and the information can be easily accessed on our website by our customers.

 We have only just gone live with the calculator so it is too early to say what the impact is but we certainly have very high hopes for the future.

 Definitely look at what is around, investigate and review before you make any decisions.

 We would like others to know that it is ok to try new things.
 COVID has been an uncertain time for everyone and diverted us in a different direction.
 Although, as a company, we dedicate ourselves to being different from the rest, COVID has really taught us that we need to be flexible with any situation thrown our way.
 We have amended our working practices to help our customers at this time, for example by allowing further time for our customers to resolve their accounts with us.
 Ensure that you are taking the time to assist your customers in the best way and meeting their needs as individuals.

 “From the first contact with Sarah at Policy in Practice the experience has been great, from demonstration to implementation on our website.
 We have raised several issues that have been rectified or tailored to us, with the minimal of fuss and no charge.
 It has been a pleasure working with Policy in Practice.”